 The run starts just inside the entrance at the Rhodeswell Road entrance and covers two out and back laps of the park.
 It is all on tarmac apart from, as usual, the final few footsteps where the finish funnel is set up on a small area of grass.

-The route is run along the double paths and you always stick to the right hand sided path, which means the runners stay separated throughout the run even though at times they are running in both directions.
-The local area is fairly flat but the park has been lanscaped into a pleasurable mix of long sweeping bends and undulations.
+The route is run along the double paths and you always stick to the left hand sided path (meaning the laps are effectively clockwise), which means the participants stay separated throughout the run even though at times they are running in both directions.
+The local area is fairly flat but the park has been landscaped into a pleasurable mix of long sweeping bends and undulations.

 The most significant undulation is the one that takes you up and over the 'green bridge', which crosses Mile End Road.
 Once at the far end, the course loops around the outside of 'Milenium park' which is a pretty and tranquil area.
 The course then leads you out onto the canal tow path for a few hundred metres before re-entering the park, going back across the 'green bridge' and back to the start, where you run around the blue cone and do the same again.

-At the end there is/was a man with a coffee van ready to supply the runners with their post-run tea or coffee.
+In 2013, at the end there was a man with a coffee van ready to supply the runners with their post-run tea or coffee.
 Unfortunately I was still feeling the effects of the previous night's bike ride and it was raining so I jumped straight back in the car and headed home.
-I like to think that I'll come back over to this venue because it is a good course which I had lot of fun running, and of course next time I'll have a time to beat!
+During our 2022 visit there was no coffee van - we ended up finding a bakery nearby and bought some doughnuts for breakfast.